“Las Vegas. Now Open!”

-Who: Calvary Chapel Dayton Valley
+What is Calvary Chapel Dayton Valley?

 But Nevada Gov. Steve Sisolak had other plans.
 Instead of prioritizing religious freedom, Gov. Sisolak continued to restrict church meetings while providing exceptions for “non-essential” businesses—such as casinos, restaurants, bars, theme parks, and gyms.

 With people pouring into the recently reopened casinos—many failing to social distance or wear face masks—a clear double standard was exposed.
-Watch the video below to see for yourself.

 Calvary Chapel trusted that the government would eventually restore its constitutional freedoms and allow it to resume in-person worship services at the earliest opportunity.

 But that is not what happened.

 As ADF Senior Counsel Ryan Tucker, the director of ADF’s Center for Christian Ministries, put it, “The government can certainly prioritize public health and safety, but it can’t move businesses and non-religious activities to the front of the line for reopening and push churches to the back.”

 After a federal district court ruled against Calvary Chapel, ADF attorneys appealed to the U.S. Court of Appeals for the 9th Circuit.